PurdueAF/purdue-af/docs/source/guide-binderhub.rst

       the directory in which Conda environment is installed - this is not needed for BinderHub.

 #. **Launch a BinderHub session**

    Once a Git repository with your code and ``environment.yml`` is ready, it can be launched at a public BinderHub instance as follows:

    1. Navigate to a public BinderHub instance, e.g. `mybinder.org <https://mybinder.org>`_.
-   2. Paste link to your Git repository in the window labeled *"GitHub repository name or URL"*.
+   2. Paste the link to your Git repository in the window labeled *"GitHub repository name or URL"*.
    3. Press ``Launch`` and wait for BinderHub to build your environment and launch JupyterHub.

    .. important::